 - Publications or mini posts

 You can also include CTA buttons, images, texts and videos.

 Be aware that these publications have an expiration date, they will disappear from Google after 7 days of being published.

 Now with Metricool, you can get the most from your Google My Business account.

-You can see all the metrics related to your Google My Business account with Metricool.
+You can see all the metrics related to your Google Business Profile account with Metricool.
 Choose the period that you want to analyze on the top-right corner of your dashboard.

 Keep in mind that Google only lets you analyze a maximum period range of 18 months and 3 days.